Data Catalog by WaterlineProduct Details

 Automated population of your data catalog

 Waterline Data Fingerprinting™ works by analyzing the data values in each data set and profiling the data.
-Waterline then uses that information to create a “fingerprint” for each column of data—using proprietary algorithms to intelligently and automatically tag and match data fingerprints to glossary terms and populate the data catalog.
+Waterline then uses that information to create a “fingerprint” for each column of data—using machine learning to intelligently and automatically tag and match data fingerprints to glossary terms and populate the data catalog.
 Users can then refine matched terms, and remaining unmatched terms, through crowdsourcing.

 Overcoming technical challenges

 Waterline fingerprints data while overcoming two difficult technical challenges.
 The first is the problem of generating too many false positive matches.
 This has been addressed by tuning our proprietary matching algorithms using years of experience with real customer data.
 The second is dealing with the massive amount of data that modern enterprises need to inventory.
 Waterline is the only data catalog designed from the ground up to run directly on Hadoop and Spark.
 The result is that we are designed to scale directly with our customers’ infrastructure for today and tomorrow.

 Automated data fingerprinting at scale provides a huge leap over approaches that use only crowdsourcing and allows Waterline customers to get value out of the data catalog in a matter of hours or days.

 Curation, governance, ratings and reviews.

 We recognize that users don’t want to turn over the entire process to a machine — nor should they.
-Waterline uniquely combines at scale automation with a curation process that allows data stewards to accept or reject the automated tags, or even add their own tags to the catalog.
+Waterline uniquely combines at scale automation with a curation process that allows data stewards to accept or reject the automated tags, or even add their own tags to the data catalog.
 As stewards curate the data, machine learning algorithms improve the automated discovery process.